stellaroux/Viz_ADA/index.md

 According to the plot above, we can see that politicians have lost interest to mention autobiographers and diplomats between 2016 and 2020 with a decrease of about 13% and 15%.
 Nevertheless, there is an evolution (strong one !) of interest towards business people and television producers with an increase of about 33% between 2015 and 2016.
 At last, we can see an increase of 32%  for the relationship of lawyers talking to politicians.

+## Discussion

+In this work we analyzed relationships between individuals.
+To visualize the connections we used directed graphs and the Quotebank dataset.
+We provided insights into our social system, and showed which occupations tend to be really closed communities (eq.: football players) and which are more open.
+We also added gender to the graph and we found a strong clusterization among women.
+In fact a woman is 4 times more likely to to another woman, than a man.
+We also found gender inequality among politicians, which is an actively discussed topic nowadays.
+By analyzing the temporal changes, we observed weak trends of communication and target audience shift among politicians.
+During our project we pointed out the structural difficulties within our society and our results might contribute to future studies in the field of social sciences.